Amending Employment Agreements and Policies During the COVID-19 Pandemicachkarlaw-admin

 In a remote work setting, employees’ duties and policies may need to be adjusted to ensure that employees continue to maintain productivity, have a thorough understanding of their tasks and duties, and that employers maintain an efficient way of communicating with their workforce.

 If an employer is changing a minor term of employment, something not fundamental or related to compensation, they are generally able to make the change.
 However, they may want to ensure the employee is informed in advance of the change out of courtesy.

 When it comes to amending a fundamental term of the employment contract, there are two methods established by Ontario common law to ensure the amendment is enforceable:

 The first method is to offer something beneficial to an employee to offset a negative change, also known as offering consideration.
 If the employee accepts the change and consideration, the amendment is valid.
 When consideration was offered and whether the consideration is an actual benefit to the employee are considerations which may affect the validity of the amendment.

 The second method is established by the Ontario case Lancia v.
 Park Dentistry, 2018 ONSC 751, and requires that an employer provide reasonable notice of a fundamental change and end of the old employment contract to transition the employee into a new contract without consideration.
 If the employee does not accept the change, they are effectively dismissed.
 What is reasonable notice will depend on the employment contract in place and on case law.

-An improper amendment to an employment agreement may result in an employer being liable for damages.
-As it can be difficult to determine what is considered sufficient consideration or what reasonable notice of an amendment should be, employers should consider consulting with a lawyer before attempting any employment agreement amendments.
+An improper amendment to an employment contract may result in an employer being liable for damages.
+As it can be difficult to determine what is considered sufficient consideration or what reasonable notice of an amendment should be, employers should consider consulting with a lawyer before attempting any employment contract amendments.

 Amending Workplace Policies